 Do you like steak, salmon, eggs, seafood, and poultry?
 How about avocado, olives, nuts, cheese, Greek yogurt, and cream?
 Are these high-fat, keto-friendly foods you can build your daily menu around?

-What would it be like to go so low carb for you?
+What would it be like f0r you to go low carb?

-20–50 g of carbs a day is quickly going to be swallowed up by the veggies you need to pack in.
+The 20–50 g of carbs you get for the day is quickly going to be swallowed up by the veggies you need to pack in.

 These veggies are important (and not just for good bowel function, though do bear that in mind).
 They bring nutrients and will help control your hunger and cravings.
 By contrast, a bagel, which is roughly 50 g of carbs, will provide limited nutrition and appetite management.